-Inslee’s budget proposes major push to build housing
+WA Gov. Jay Inslee proposes effort to build thousands of housing units

-OLYMPIA — Gov. Jay Inslee proposed Wednesday that state spending over the next two years prioritize “pressing needs,” such as housing, including a major effort to quickly build thousands of new units that would require approval from Washington voters.
+OLYMPIA — Gov. Jay Inslee proposed Wednesday that state spending over the next two years prioritize “pressing needs” such as housing, including an ambitious effort to quickly build thousands of new units that would require approval from Washington voters.

 In addition to housing, the budget proposal reflects policy areas that Inslee, who is entering the last half of his third term, will be prioritizing, from the environment to public safety, as lawmakers head into the 2023 legislative session.

 State lawmakers, who convene in Olympia on Jan.
 9, will write and pass the budget, which then requires the governor’s signature.
+Democrats control the House and Senate.

-The proposal comes as Washington continues to grapple with the economic fallout from the COVID-19 pandemic.
-Inslee’s proposal describes the economic context as creating a “mixed bag of good and bad fiscal news” where job losses have been recovered, but inflation is stressing consumers and driving up the costs of state government.
+Inslee’s proposal comes as Washington continues to grapple with the economic fallout from the COVID-19 pandemic.
+Inslee described the economic context as creating a “mixed bag of good and bad fiscal news” where job losses have been recovered, but inflation is stressing consumers and driving up the costs of state government.

 Federal relief funding from the pandemic is tapering off.
 The governor hasn’t proposed any new tax increases.

-But the budget does reflect two new sources of money passed by lawmakers in 2021: a capital-gains tax and revenues raised by a cap-and-invest program to curb greenhouse-gas emissions.
+But the budget does reflect two new sources of money passed by lawmakers in 2021: a capital gains tax and revenues raised by a cap-and-invest program to curb greenhouse-gas emissions.

 The capital gains tax faces a legal challenge and the Washington Supreme Court will hear oral arguments on that case in January.